 Terminals & Ports

 Easily accessible external terminal access is a must for any good battery box.
-This allows you to connect/disconnect the battery to your trolling motor without needing to crack open the box.
+This allows you to connect/disconnect the battery to your trolling motor – as well as your battery charger – without needing to crack open the box.

 Other external ports, like 12V accessory ports and USB ports, allow you to power and charge your other electronics without opening the box.
 This can be extremely useful – and turns your small craft into a fully powered boat.